SkillfulElectro/core-compute_native/README.md

 - this project is native binding generator for core-compute api

 ## GETTING STARTED
-- because core-compute api are Rust macro function , and we are not able to use Rust macros in C directly this project aims to give you flexible binding generator
+- because core-compute apis are Rust macro functions , and we are not able to use Rust macros in C directly this project aims to give you flexible binding generator for its api
 - first you have to set how many compute functions you will need in C/C++ side of your project by
 ```shell
 export NUM_CORE_COMPUTE_REQ={how many functions for api you need}